Jacqueline-Wen/cs6120-AdvCompilers-Tasks/Task8-LICM/discussion.md

 ## Pass
 For this assignment, we implemented LICM with LLVM.
 We noticed that LLVM had a lot of pre-built functions, such as `llvm::hasLoopInvariantOperands`, and we used this to make our lives a little easier.
 We implemented the LICM optimization as decribed on the website using the same skeleton as Task7.

+Working with LLVM for this assignment was pretty frustrating.
+Namely, we had to juggle dynamically casting between const and non-const instructions (honestly this is pretty terrible C++ coding) as some built in LLVM functions required the parameters to be const, while others did not.

 ## Testing

 ## Michelin Star